audunru/dynamic-cors/README.md

 You can place this wherever you want, and of course name it according to what _you_ want it to do!

+This is an example where a user has a list of per-user allowed origins, perhaps controlled by themselves in the application UI.

 ```php

 namespace App\Http\Middleware;